 How do fill out a comScore form?

 You likely filled out your form right before having your AdThrive ads installed, but if you're unsure feel free to reach out to our team to find out.

-Does assigning my TAL to AdThrive hurt my site or keep me from getting credit for my traffic?
+Does assigning my TAL to AdThrive keep me from getting credit for my traffic?

 No!
 (This is a common confusion.)
 When you assign your traffic in comScore, you still retain all the rights to your own data.
 Assigning the TAL to AdThrive allows us to include you in negotiations with potential advertisers.
 Realistically, only the very largest sites on the web are big enough to get that kind of individual attention from advertisers, which why it benefits you to assign your TAL to a group that can help you get exposure with advertisers.